Larbi Ben M'hidi: Capture and execution

 Marcel Bigeard personally interrogated Ben M'hidi, and according to him would not allow him to be tortured.
 After two weeks of questioning, Ben M'hidi showed no sign of backing down, and Bigeard grew to like and respect him.
 During the interrogation, Ben M'hidi constantly stood up to his interrogators, due to the extensive pressure of the interrogation, insisting that Algeria would be victorious in the battle and that the Algerian people would be liberated.
 Bigeard was impressed with Larbi Ben M'hidi's defiance and dignity, even though defeated, he proved that he was in no way of form broken, mentally, physically or spiritually.
-When told the war was lost he responded by citing the 'chant des partisans' of the French Resistance: 'Another will take my place'.
+When told the war was lost he responded by citing the 'Chant des Partisans' of the French Resistance: 'Another will take my place'.

 General Jacques Massu, however, was frustrated with Bigeard's slow progress, and arranged for Ben M'hidi to be transferred into the custody of Major Paul Aussaresses.
 According to a report to the CCE on 4 March 1957 made by an FLN spy who had been working in the Algiers police headquarters, Bigeard "was unable to prevent Ben M’hidi being handed over to men of a 'special section' of the paratroops.
-These interrogated him on their own initiative, and killed him last night.".
+These interrogated him on their own initiative, and killed him last night".
 Under Aussaresses, Ben M'hidi was tortured, and then driven to an isolated farm 18 kilometres south of Algiers, where he was hanged – "to make it look like suicide".
 On 6 March 1957, Pierre Gorlin (Robert Lacoste's press officer) announced that Ben M'hidi "had committed suicide by hanging himself with strips of material torn from his shirt".
 His body was later transferred to Maillot hospital in Algiers.
 On arrival, two French medical officers stated officially after examining him that he was already dead.
 General Jacques Massu claimed that Ben M'hidi was "still breathing" on his way to hospital after hanging himself with an electric flex during the night.
+Everyone who knew him insisted that he would never take his own life.
+They believe this because he was a devout Muslim and the religion of Islam forbids suicide.

 Post-execution and memorial

 General Aussaresses admitted in 2000 that Ben M'hidi had been killed by the state, as had the lawyer Ali Boumendjel.
 General Bigeard said he had respect for Ben M'Hidi and that he regretted his death.
 Bigeard had declared himself 'sickened' by the news that French troops had assassinated Ben M'hidi.
+On 1 November 2024, Emmanuel Macron acknowledged France's responsibility for his assassination in 1957.

 After Independence Rue d'Isly, one of the two main streets of Algiers was renamed Rue Larbi Ben M'hidi.

 He was depicted in the movie The Battle of Algiers by Italian director Gillo Pontecorvo.